openstack-archive/stacktach/README.md

 The `sample_stacktach_config.sh` shell script defines the necessary environment variables StackTach needs.
 Most of these are just information about the database (assuming MySql) but some are a little different.

+If your db host is not on the same machine, you'll need to set this flag.
+Otherwise the empty string is fine.

 `STACKTACH_INSTALL_DIR` should point to where StackTach is running out of.
 In most cases this will be your repo directory, but it could be elsewhere if your going for a proper deployment.
 The StackTach worker needs to know which RabbitMQ servers to listen to.
 This information is stored in the deployment file. `STACKTACH_DEPLOYMENTS_FILE` should point to this json file.
 To learn more about the deployments file, see further down.